 Getting to Belfast:

 Just a two-hour jaunt up the road from Dublin, Belfast is really easy to get to thanks to the brilliant M1 motorway.
 Or alternatively, you can catch the train which takes just over two hours from Connolly Station in Dublin.
-If you leave your desk at 5 pm you can have checked into your hotel, showered and be sipping a delicious cocktail in the heart of the Cathedral Quarter by 8 pm.
-It really is that easy.
+Please remember it is mandatory to wear mask on all public transport and indoor spaces in Northern Ireland.

 Like this?
 You should check these out: